Jerry Lucas: Early life

 Jerry Ray Lucas was born on March 30, 1940, in Middletown, Ohio, a community of 30,000+ halfway between Dayton and Cincinnati.
 Middletown then called itself "The Basketball Capital of Ohio", based on the success of the basketball teams from the town's one high school.
 The Middies had already won five Ohio state high school championships between 1945 and 1955 before Lucas ever played at Middletown High.
 Local support for the team was remarkably high in the early and mid-1950s.
 A tall youth, Lucas was encouraged to take up the game and soon dedicated himself to the town's game.

-In addition to strong local support for Middletown High basketball, the city was also home to a remarkable summer outdoor basketball scene that had developed at Sunset Park.
+In addition to strong local support for Middletown High basketball, the city was also home to a summer outdoor basketball scene that had developed at Sunset Park.
 Previous Middletown players who had gone on to play at the college level had successfully recruited other college players to play there in the summer.
-By the time Lucas was age 15 in 1955, Sunset Park was one of the best summer basketball scenes in the region.
-By then, Lucas had also grown to 6'7" and had the opportunity to scrimmage against these college players, advancing his game greatly.
-Lucas was, in fact, outplaying college-level big men before he played his first game for Middletown High.
+By the time Lucas was age 15 in 1955, Sunset Park was a prominent summer basketball scene in the region.
+By then, Lucas had also grown to 6'7" and had the opportunity to scrimmage against these college players.

-The budding basketball star had, by then, also started to display a remarkable, if unusual intelligence.
-A straight-A student with a penchant for memorizing his school work, Lucas had started to develop memory games for himself as early as age nine.
+By that time, Lucas had maintained a well performed academic record and demonstrated an interest in his memorization techniques.
+He began creating memory-based games at age of nine.
 One trick he would be known for was his ability to take words apart and reassemble them quickly in alphabetical order.
 "Basketball" became "aabbekllst".
 He also applied his intelligence successfully to his coaching in the game.